 Egg coffee is served at Vietphin with a two-layered cup

 The egg layer at Vietphin Coffee is really creamy, smooth, and not too sweet.
 The robusta coffee below is extremely bitter, strong, and a little too much compared to the egg yolk.
 Therefore, you might need to add some sugar and consider carefully when ordering this drink in the evening because it might cause sleep deprivation.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Price: 30,000 VND

-Luu Gia Café is a small store, nestled in a corner of a small street in Phu Nhuan District, but it is incredibly crowded with many people coming here to enjoy egg coffee.
+Luu Gia Café is a small store nestled in the corner of a small street in Phu Nhuan District, but it is incredibly crowded with many people coming here to enjoy egg coffee.
 This place is well-known as the first coffee shop in Saigon to serve egg coffee.

 There are two floors with a classic street-style design with small wooden furniture.
-This style would make customers from Hanoi reminisce about the old days of the ancient capital.
+This style would make Hanoi customers reminisce about the ancient capital's old days.

 The simple inner design of Luu Gia Coffee

 As soon as you settle, the staff will give you a plate of sunflower seeds while waiting for the drinks.
 A downside of the small store is that it could be too narrow for some people, but it makes the coffee shop look cozy.